PrestaShop/ps_faviconnotificationbo/Readme.md

-# FAVICON NOTIFICATION BO
+# Order Notifications on the Favicon

 ## About

-Displays a small icon over the favicon, only in backoffice, showing the number of notifications
+Displays a small icon over the favicon, only in back office, showing the number of notifications

 ## Contributing